 Location: North Dakota

 Most iconic view: Painted Canyon Overlook in the South Unit is one of the most well-known spots in the park.
 And provides magnificent panoramic views of colorful badlands.
 Nearby Painted Canyon Nature Trail (1-mile loop) is a wonderful way to explore the badlands geology from top to bottom.
 River Bend Overlook is arguably the best-known feature in the North Unit of the park.
 The viewing deck and nearby overlook shelter provide vast scenic views over the entire park.

 Interesting fact: Many say that Theodore Roosevelt’s love for nature was established during his days ranching in lands that would go on to become the national park.
 During his presidency (1901-09) he established the US Forest Service, 18 national monuments, 5 national parks, 150 national forests, and numerous federal reserves – a total of over 230 million acres of protected land!

 Black Canyon of the Gunnison National Park

-Black Canyon of the Gunnison was definitely one of the least crowded national parks on our road trip.
-I think we saw a total of 5 people in the park, and that included staying overnight!
-The park contains the deepest and most dramatic sections of the Black Canyon… running so deep that you could fit the Empire State building into it – not once, but twice!
+The Black Canyon of the Gunnison was definitely one of the least crowded national parks on our road trip.
+I think we saw a total of 5 people in the park.
+And that included staying overnight!
+The park contains the deepest and most dramatic sections of the Black Canyon.
+Running so deep that you could fit the Empire State building into it – not once, but twice!

 Most iconic view: Two of the most epic viewpoints in the park are Gunnison Point (right by the Visitor Center), and Dragon Point (towards the end of the South Rim drive).
 Both provide picturesque views of the Black Canyon and also the Gunnison River.